christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 [^13]: See: Anatoly T. Fomenko, *History: Fiction or Science?
 Russia.
 Britain.
 Byzantium.
 Rome.
 New Chronology Vol.IV* (2008); Charles N. Pope, *Jesus Among the Julio-Claudians* (2017); and "How Fake Is Roman Antiquity?" *The Unz Review* (2018).
 Available at: https://www.unz.com/article/how-fake-is-roman-antiquity/

     I subscribe to the theory that the "first Rome" was based in Anatolia.
 The Latin language likely derives from the Dacian language spoken by Thracians and Phrygians from modern Romania.
 The term "Byzantine" is a modern invention—the area was once called "Basileía tôn Rhômaíôn" (Kingdom of the Romans), and its inhabitants called themselves Rhōmaîoi (Romans), hailing from Romania (meaning Romanus, or Roman).
-Most "new History" accepted today was created by Church Fathers, Jesuits (including all non-European history), and Joseph Justus Scaliger.
+Most "new History" accepted today was created by Church Fathers, Jesuits (including all non-European history), and Poggio Bracciolini .

     Sir Isaac Newton, in *The Chronology of Ancient Kingdoms Amended* (1728), claimed 711 years were added to our calendar, with history retrofitted to the Bible.
 Anatoly Fomenko increased this to 1000 years, arguing all chronology rests on Joseph Scaliger (Scaligerian Chronology), who is credited with rediscovering 80% of ancient authors and literature, often on demand.